WHAT IS BRA FITTING?

 The wire should sit firmly underneath the breast and not be sitting on or digging into any breast tissue.
 In a wired bra there should not be any gap between the cups (like a little shelf sticking out) this should lay flat against your sternum.

-Next Saturday bra fitting will be 11th June.
-Appointments are also available weekday mornings between 8:30 -12, alternative times are by request.
-If you would like to book a fitting appointment drop me an email (email@example.com) or send a message by the contact form and we can arrange a suitable time and date.
+Next Saturday bra fitting is 11th November, appointments are available between 10am and 4pm.
+Appointments are also Monday, Tuesday, Wednesday and Friday 9am - 4pm.
+Thursdays 9am - 1:30pm, alternative times are by request.
+If you would like to book a fitting appointment drop me an email (firstname.lastname@example.org) or send a message by the contact form and we can arrange a suitable time and date.